 Why we had to employ the false ‘savage instincts’ excuse

 To fully appreciate the agony of our human condition we do need to keep immersing ourselves in the full horror of our predicament.
-If our species did once live in a wonderfully cooperative and loving peaceful state, as the great thinkers I’ve just mentioned recognised we did, then how extremely ashamed of our corrupted condition must we be?
+If our species did once live in a wonderfully cooperative, selfless and loving peaceful state, as the great thinkers I’ve just mentioned recognised we did, then how extremely ashamed of our corrupted condition must we be?
 The question that has been screaming out to be answered is, ‘Why on Earth would we have been so seemingly stupid to have departed from such a wonderful existence?
 How were we to explain our species’ so-called ‘fall from grace’; why did we depart from our original Edenic cooperative and loving moral instinctive way of living and become brutally aggressive warmongers, egomaniacal competitors and psychotic and neurotic mad people?
 Why did we destroy paradise, turn utopia into dystopia!?’
 That has been our terrible predicament: how on Earth could we explain and justify that seeming act of madness.
 Even though we intuitively didn’t believe it was true, the seemingly irrefutable implication from our behaviour has been that we are evil monsters?!

 Obviously untrue as it is, we could apply a bit of mental self-deception to persuade ourselves that, ‘Look, animals are competing and fighting all the time so that’s our animal heritage as well’!
 Basically, just overlook the fact that we have loving moral instincts and determinedly embrace the ‘savage instincts’ excuse!
 Unsurprisingly really, given the agony of our predicament, when we humans become psychologically cornered, any excuse will do, we just need to come up with one—and that’s what we did with the ‘savage instincts’ excuse.